kaischinnen/CS2-external-Cheats/README.md

 2. Start CS2 with "-insecure" parameter which disallows any you of joining VAC-Secured Servers and therefore taking the risk of VAC ever detecting external Cheatware resuling in a ban.

 ## Offsets
 Offsets are being automatically updated.
-Credits to [a2x/cs2-dumper][ax2-link].
+Credits to [a2x/cs2-dumper][ax2-link] for providing updated Offsets.

 ## Getting started
-Download this Repository by forking it or downloading and unpacking the ZIP file.
+Download this Repository by cloning it or downloading and unpacking the ZIP file.

 ## Usage
 Ensure the game process is running (being in the main menu will suffice).